-Over the last 25 years Airbus commercial aircraft, helicopters, and defence and space products have all established a strong presence in Russia.
-The country is also well-known for its aerospace research and technology and has proven to be a fertile ground for industrial cooperation.
-As a market and a source of partnerships Russia is important to Airbus.
+Over the past 30 years, Airbus commercial aircraft, helicopters and space products have all established a strong presence in Russia.
+The country is well known for its aerospace research and technology and has proven a fertile ground for industrial cooperation with Airbus.
+As both a commercial market and a source of partnerships, Russia continues to be important to Airbus.

-In 2015 Airbus Helicopters Vostok initiated a new strategy involving the creation of a network of MRO and distribution centres for light helicopters.
-This is bringing the company’s services in Russia to a new level and adding convenience for customers.
-Heliports of Russia was the first licensed MRO and distribution centre.
+In 2015, Airbus Helicopters initiated a new strategy involving the creation of a network of maintenance, repair and overhaul, or MRO centres for light helicopters.
+This brought the company’s services in Russia to a new level and added convenience for customers.